 How often should I blog?

-SEO studies indicate that you should blog at least once per week, per property, to keep your owned content fresh (and highly ranked).
+SEO studies indicate that you should blog at least once per week to keep your owned content fresh (and highly ranked).
+But we feel that even more is better.